yghebre6/Swift-for-TensorFlow/README.md

 # Swift-for-TensorFlow

 All 3 models can be run in Colab.
-Simply choose connect to a GPU and run all cells! :)
+Simply connect to a GPU and run all cells! :)